 To change the world for the good, the multiple authors of Influencer: The New Science of Leading Change recommend a three-stage process.
 As author of multiple books on change, I was eager read about the new science whereof they speak.

-However, their content confirms what a Jungian analyst reminded me of in response to a recent blog on Therapists as Agents of Positive Change.
+However, their content confirms what a Jungian analyst reminded me of in response to a recent blog on Therapists as Positive Change Agents.
 Namely, there’s nothing new on leadership under the sun – just infinite variations on a few important themes.

 In fact, with the exception of a single random remark debunking the role of intuition in the decision-making process, their worldview is remarkably compatible with the Positive Paradigm of Change.
 Here’s how it translates into the Bible-, Yoga- and Einstein-compatible Unified Theory Wheel:

 Authors Joseph Grenny, Kerry Patterson, David Maxfield, Ron McMillan and Al Switzler speak to our common challenge.
 “How can the leader as alarm sounder cut through the noise to effectively wake the unaware up from their slumbers?”

 Their solution, like the Positive Paradigm of Change, recognizes a necessary relationship between motivation and action (ability).
 However, I see the two as residing on qualitatively different, interior levels of a two-directional life wheel.
 They posit three paired levels of influence – personal, social and organizational.
 This yields a total of six areas which can either impede or accelerate positive change.
 The key is to harness all six and focus them like a laser on a finely tuned purpose.

 In Positive Paradigm context, the universal atom-like structure repeats on every scale of magnitude.
 The individual is a complete unit.
 By extension, so is the family.
 The ongoing units of business and government organization are all multi-level organisms, each with its unique motives and action abilities.